yaml2sbml-dev/yaml2sbml/README.md

 [**SBML**](http://www.sbml.org/) for ODE simulation and into [**PEtab**](https://github.com/martamatos/yaml2sbml) for parameter fitting. `yaml2sbml` offers:

-* Translate ODE models in YAML into SBML and PEtab via a Python and a command line interface.
+* Translate ODE models specified in YAML into SBML/PEtab via a Python and a command line interface.
 * A format validator for the input YAML.
 * A model editor, that allows to generate, import and export a YAML models.